E. Y. Berry

-Ellis Yarnal Berry (October 6, 1902 – April 1, 1999) was an American attorney, newspaper publisher and politician, elected to the United States House of Representatives from South Dakota.
+Ellis Yarnal Berry (October 6, 1902 – April 1, 1999) was an American attorney, newspaper publisher and politician, who served in the United States House of Representatives from South Dakota.
+He served ten consecutive terms in office from 1951 to 1971.

 Early life and education

-Berry was born in Larchwood, Iowa, and graduated from Philip High School in Philip, South Dakota.
+Berry was born on October 6, 1902, in Larchwood, Iowa, and graduated from Philip High School in Philip, South Dakota.